Quick guide: Laser Eye Surgery recovery

 The Laser Eye Surgery recovery timeline

-The total recovery period after Laser Eye Surgery is around 3-6 months.
+The recovery process after Laser Eye Surgery ends at around 2 weeks.
 But don’t be disheartened: this is only the time it takes until your eyes and vision reach 100 percent.
 In just the first few days following treatment, your vision will improve to near-optimal levels.
-Of course, everyone

 Below is our general recovery timeline for patients who undergo LASIK surgery.
 Use it to get an idea of when you can return to your normal routine and engage in certain activities.
 If you have a question about a particular activity or event, ask us in the comments below or contact us.